pressreader/pr-android-sdk/docs/API.md

 }
 ```
 # Books API
-All Books API is incapsulated inside BooksCatalog class which inside PressReader intance.
+All Books API is incapsulated inside BooksCatalog class which can be accessed via PressReader intance.
 Method to get downloaded books on a devices:
 ```
 fun getDownloadedItems(activity: Activity): List<BookSdkItem>